 "Of course," Kelly assured him.

 After the police left, the relieved parents went upstairs to check on their son.
-Miraculously, Conner had fallen asleep.
+Surprisingly, Conner had fallen asleep.
 Stacy leaned over to kiss the boy goodnight and noticed several bulges beneath the blankets.

 "What has he got in bed with him?"